 Let’s explore what good PSAT scores look like.
 Generally speaking, the definition of a good PSAT score depends on your personal goals.
-To further answer this question, we must evaluate how the PSAT is graded and more.
+To further answer the question, “what is a good PSAT score?” we must evaluate how the PSAT is graded and more.

 The PSAT’s scoring system is complicated, and you may want to re-read this section once or twice!
 However, we’ll provide a brief overview of how the PSAT is scored.